HMS Highflyer (1851): Service history

 After commissioning, Highflyer completed fitting out on 10 April 1852.
 Initially she served on the North America and West Indies Station; her first commander, Captain Matson, died on 14 December 1852, and she was then placed under the command of Captain Edmund Heathcote.
 On 1 April 1853 command passed to Captain John Moore, under whom she sailed to join the Mediterranean Fleet after taking part in the 1853 Naval Review as part of the starboard division,.
 She was deployed in 1854 to the Black Sea during the Crimean War.

 After recommissioning at Portsmouth under Captain Charles Shadwell on 1 August 1856, she sailed for the China Station, where she took part in the Second Opium War.
 She was present at the capture of Canton in December 1857 and the Second Battle of Taku Forts on 25 June 1859.
 Midshipman John Fisher, later Baron Fisher of Kilverstone, served in her during the mid-1850s.
 Captain William Andrew James Heath took over command from Captain Shadwell on 2 January 1860, still in the Far East.

 Highflyer paid off at Portsmouth on 31 May 1861, but recommissioned again on 15 December 1864 under Captain Thomas Malcolm Sabine Pasley, for the Cape of Good Hope and East Indies Stations.

-There are references to service in the Persian Gulf - in January 1866, Highflyer bombarded a disputed fort at Al Zorah, in Ajman.
+Highflyer also saw service in the Persian Gulf - in January 1866, she bombarded and destroyed the fort at Al Zorah in Ajman constructed by Sheikh Khalid bin Sultan Al Qasimi, the ruler of Sharjah, with Saudi backing.

 She paid off for the last time on 31 August 1868 and was broken up at Portsmouth in May 1871.